 - 14. At least 15 minutes before baking, position the oven rack in the lower third position and preheat the oven to 350°F (175°C).

 - 15. To parbake the tart shell (to be used with a custard filling that’s only briefly baked), line the pastry with a large sheet of parchment paper and weigh the crust down with dry beans or pie weights to keep the crust from bubbling or shrinking.
 Bake for 10 to 15 minutes, until firm and lightly browned.
 Let cool and then remove the parchment and beans or weights.
 To prebake the tart shell (to be used with a filling that isn’t baked), bake the tart shell for 17 to 22 minutes, or until the shell appears golden, looks done, and contracts from the side of the pan.
-After the initial 5 to 7 minutes in the oven, the shell may blister; if so, prick the bottom in 3 or 4 places with a metal skewer, allowing the steam to escape so that the dough will fit snugly in the pan again.
-It is important to prick it before it bakes too long and sets its shape.
+After the initial 5 to 7 minutes in the oven, the shell may blister; if so, prick the bottom in 3 or 4 places with a metal skewer, allowing the steam to escape so that the dough will fall snugly in the pan again.
+It’s important to prick it before it bakes too long and sets its shape.

-- 16. When the tart is done, place it on a wire rack to cool.
+- 16. Let the pastry cool in the pan on a wire rack.
 After 5 minutes, place it on top of a can smaller than the baking pan, releasing the pan’s metal rim from the baked crust.
 Fill the tart shell and serve the day it is baked.